gchq/gaffer-doc/docs/administration-guide/named-operations.md

 - In a controlled way, allowing specific Operation Chains to be run by a user that would not normally have permission to run them.

 There are [several operations](../reference/operations-guide/named.md) which manage Named Operations.
-These are `AddNamedOperation`, `GetAllNamedOperations` and `DeleteNamedOperations``.
+These are `AddNamedOperation`, `GetAllNamedOperations` and `DeleteNamedOperations`.

 ## Creating NamedOperations

 Any Named Operations you create will be stored in a cache, so your first step should be to configure a suitable cache.
 For details on potential caches and how to configure them, see the [Stores Guide](../administration-guide/gaffer-stores/store-guide.md/#caches).
-You will only be able to create NamedOperations once you have configured a cache.

 !!!
 Note
     If you choose a non-persistent cache then any Named Operations will be lost when you shut down your instance of Gaffer.

 Once you have configured your cache, you can then create your first NamedOperation.
-You can start by creating your user instance and graph:
+You should start by creating your user instance and graph:

 ``` java
 // Create your user